 Man Called White: The Autobiography of Walter White” noted that there was a

-time in US history where law enforcement was in synergy in the
+time in U.S. history where law enforcement was in synergy in the

 murder-by-lynching of people-of-color.[i]